Today, you may think it’s time to ditch email and focus more on the future, like social media.

 But like we said before, most users are opening and reading your emails on mobile.
-And if your content isn’t optimised?
+And if your content isn’t optimized?
 It’ll be a swift journey to the Bin.

 To make sure that your emails are suitable for mobile users, you’ll need to consider the following:

-- Keep your subject line under 60 characters to make sure it is fully displayed.
+- Keep your subject line under 60 characters to ensure it is fully displayed.

 - Break up your paragraphs – the shorter, the better.
-One-sentence paragraphs are great, and no paragraph should be longer than 3 sentences.
+One-sentence sections are significant; no paragraph should be longer than three sentences.

-- Make sure you include pre-header text (that preview you can see below the subject line before opening).
+- Ensure you include pre-header text (that preview you can see below the subject line before opening).

 - Place your primary call to action at the top of the email.